globalresiliencepartnership/globalresiliencepartnership.github.io/_posts/0001-01-02-challenges.md

 ---

 <p class="main">Since 1990, natural disasters have affected about 217 million people every year.
 There were three times as many natural disasters between 2000 to 2009 compared to the amount between 1980 and 1989.
 80% of this growth is due to climate-related events.
-Over the last 30 years, one out of three dollars spent on development was lost as a result of recurrent crises
+Over the last 30 years, one out of three dollars spent on development was lost as a result of recurrent crises.

 <br><br>It is becoming increasingly difficult to prepare for, respond to, and recover from such global catastrophes.
 Rockefeller Foundation and USAID are jointly launching a $100 million initiative that aims to build resilience around chronic shocks and stresses in some of the hardest hit regions.</p>